sermojohn/go-recovererr/README.md

 # go-recovererr
-Provides `recoverError` error type that can wrap errors and hold recovery signal.
+Provides `Recoverable(error) error` and `Unrecoverable(error) error` functions that wrap the given error with recovery context.

-Also provides `DoRecover` function to check if recovery should be performed for a given error.
+Also provides `DoRecover` function to check the recovery context of any error.

 # naming
 The package name was conceived by merging `recover` and `error` and can be pronounced as recoverer.